 An advantage may still exist.
 In fact, if the performance of a biological male got worse by anything less than 10% after lowering testosterone, then the resultant MTF athlete would have a conceptually “unfair” advantage, and one that could be theoretically insurmountable.
 At 10% impaired, only truly elite men could win medals women’s sport.
 At a 7% loss of performance, you could be a medal winner even as a sub-elite male.
 But at 4% or less lost with lower testosterone, a sub-elite man could totally dominate women’s sport.

 Problem is, we know neither the number nor caliber of the athletes who have transitioned, nor the drop-off in performance they experienced, so we can’t evaluate these possibilities.
 At all.
 This is why the range of performance losses caused by a reduction in testosterone matters hugely to this debate.
-It’s all good and well to say that “On average, men’s performances drop by 10% when they lower their testosterone“, but if some drop by 15% (they’d disappear totally), and others by 5% or less, then women’s sport will have an integrity problem at some point, as soon as a decent enough man makes the switch.
+It’s all good and well to say that “On average, men’s performances drop by 10% when they lower their testosterone“, but if some drop by 15% (they’d disappear totally), and others by 5% or less, then women’s sport will have an integrity problem at some point, as soon as a decent enough performing man transitions.

 Put differently, it’s theoretically possible that a man who can run 10.3s identifies as a woman, reduces their testosterone levels, slows down by 3%, and runs 10.60s, winning by far.
 We simply don’t know – perhaps different degrees of androgenization because of differing sensitivity to testosterone mean you’ll have extreme responders and non-responders to the lowering of testosterone.
 But the fact that it’s never happened doesn’t prove anything.
 This, to re-iterate the point, is why data matters.